webgpu/webgpufundamentals/webgpu/lessons/webgpu-compatibility-mode.md

 +    const pipelineByFormatAndView = {};

     return function generateMips(device, texture, textureBindingViewDimension) {
-      // If the texture doesn't have a textureBindingViewDimension then use '2d-array' const textureBindingViewDimension = texture.textureBindingViewDimension ??
+      // If the texture doesn't have a textureBindingViewDimension then use '2d-array'.
+      // This will be true in core webgpu mode. const textureBindingViewDimension = texture.textureBindingViewDimension ??
 '2d-array';
       let module = moduleByViewDimension[textureBindingViewDimension];
       if (!module) {